FOR IMMEDIATE RELEASE

 Bright Golden Haze brings viewers on a visual journey exploring varied manifestations of light in artistic practice, beginning with traditional landscape images and ending in immersive, technology-driven installations that rupture the boundaries between physical and digital realities.
 Highlights include:

-- Works that use light to create atmosphere, establish relationships and generate emotion, such as John Gerrard’s landscapes, which use video-game technology to re-create spaces, including an industrial farm in Oklahoma; an abstract work by Teresita Fernandez that considers the gleam of gold and its role in Latin America, in both indigenous cultures and the European colonizers; and Tavares Strachan’s neon installation I Belong Here (White), which asks who gets to decide who belongs where in America.
+- Works that use light to create atmosphere, establish relationships and generate emotion, such as Olafur Eliasson’s Black glass eclipse, which emits a golden light that cancels all color; John Gerrard’s landscapes, which use video-game technology to re-create spaces, including an industrial farm in Oklahoma; an abstract work by Teresita Fernández that considers the gleam of gold and its role in Latin America, in both indigenous cultures and the European colonizers; and Tavares Strachan’s neon installation I Belong Here (White), which asks who gets to decide who belongs where in America.

 - Works exploring the central role of light in establishing and representing environment, such as an installation by Doty Glasco, which uses found photography from 1950s magazines that encouraged travel to the Southwest.

-- Installations that create a sense of place through light, including a specially commissioned version of Leo Villareal’s newest work, Star Ceiling, and a sculpture by Josh Tonsfeldt that utilizes dismantled LED screens to explore the “place” of the internet.
+- Installations that create a sense of place through light, including a specially commissioned version of Leo Villareal’s newest work, Star Ceiling; a sculpture by Josh Tonsfeldt that utilizes dismantled LED screens to explore the “place” of the internet; and Alicia Eggert’s The Sun, a celebration of poetry of the Flaming Lips.

-- In homage to the deeply influential Light and Space Movement artists, a recent work by Robert Irwin and pieces by the movement’s artistic successors, such as Camille Utterback.
+- In homage to the deeply influential Light and Space Movement artists, recent works by James Turrell and Robert Irwin and pieces by the movement’s artistic successors, such as Camille Utterback.
 Utterback’s interactive installation engages two viewers directly, who respond to one another’s movement to create a digital “place” on a shared screen.

 - Indigenous perspectives on light and place, from a site-specific installation by Marianne Nicolson (Dzawada'enuxw First Nation) that provides an alternative view of the Milky Way to a new landscape painting commissioned by Oklahoma Contemporary from Oklahoma artist Yatika Fields (Osage/Cherokee/Creek).